-The Proponent is strongly encouraged to submit applications in accordance with regulatory timelines outlined in section 4 above.
-Timely submission of applications and information by the Proponent would promote greater efficiency in meeting federal regulatory requirements that would necessitate decisions following an impact assessment decision.
+The following table suggests timing to initiate anticipated regulatory activities.
+The proponent is strongly encouraged to submit applications in accordance with regulatory timelines outlined in section 4 above.
+Timely submission of applications and information by the proponent would promote greater efficiency in meeting federal regulatory requirements that would necessitate decisions following an impact assessment decision.